jruels/fun-istio/README.md

 # Fundamentals of Istio course page

-This site contains the content and labs for the Fundamentals of Istioh course.
+This site contains the content and labs for the Fundamentals of Istio course.

 ## [Course Content](http://bit.ly/fun-istio-slides)